-For many organizations, the mid-market is where IT service management becomes more challenging.
+In many cases, the mid-market is where IT Service Management becomes more challenging.
 Small-team processes that worked a few years ago start showing their limits as ticket volumes grow, services become more interconnected, and expectations around service quality increase.
 At the same time, enterprise-grade platforms can feel oversized, expensive, or difficult to justify.

 ITSM for mid-market companies sits in the middle of those two realities.
 Teams need more structure, automation, and visibility than basic help desk tools can provide, but they also need solutions that can be implemented and managed without a large ITSM practice or dedicated administrators.